It is the responsibility of the student:

 The grade in the course will conform to the grading system current at the receiving institution.
 No student can receive a grade in an interchange course that is not valid at the institution where the course is taught.
 (Hampshire is the only other college that uses A+.)

 Five College interchange grades are recorded on the Amherst College transcript as given by the institution offering the course.
-For the purpose of determining averages, these grades are accorded the same value on Amherst’s 14-point scale as the corresponding Amherst grades.
-D+ and D-, which are not used by Amherst, are accorded 5 points and 3 points respectively.
+For the purpose of determining averages, these grades are accorded as the corresponding Amherst grades.
+D+ and D-, which are not used by Amherst, are accorded 1.33 points and .67 points respectively.
 Grades of Fail from Hampshire, NP from Mount Holyoke and E from Smith are treated as F’s.
 A grade of Pass, like the Amherst grade P, does not affect the average.
 Amherst students are allowed two pass grades in their academic program.
 Pass grades received at the other colleges and university are considered being within this allowance even if the pass/fail grade is mandated as part of the course.
 No more than one pass/fail graded course can be taken in any one semester.
-Students are required to submit an Amherst College Pass/Fail form signed by the instructor and their advisor(s) during the Add/Drop period if the course is being taken Pass/Fail.
+Students are required to declare the Pass/Fail option in Workday by the indicated deadline if the course is being taken Pass/Fail

 Students taking interchange courses at another Five College institution are, in those courses, subject to the academic regulations including the grading system, calendar, deadlines, and academic honor system of the host institution.
 It is the responsibility of the student to become familiar with the pertinent regulations and deadlines of the host institution.
 Inquiries should be addressed to the Registrar at the appropriate institution.
 Amherst students must follow Amherst policies regarding extensions and pass/fail.
 Seniors taking classes their final semester should confirm with their instructors that their grades will be turned in by the deadline.
 Failure to get the grade in on time may result in a delay in graduation.

 Special Topics Courses